HlhDataScience/mobile-use-detection/README.md

  - ~~Include Headers and root information~~
  - ~~Improve FastApi functions with pydantic models~~
  - ~~Include query functionality for the small json file.~~
+ - Check with dir() all the functions that need to adhere to EndPointProtocolFunction
  - create the interface system for the webapp and test it with jupỳter notebook.